Family await justice a year on from Tirop's murder

 In their quest for justice, the family also hope to recover some of Tirop's assets.

-"We want justice to be done because we haven't received all of Agnes' property - we have just received a small portion," Dinah said.
+"We want justice to be done because we haven't received all of Agnes' property - we have just received a small portion," Dinah says.

 "Agnes put in a lot of work but most of her property, such as buildings, is out there."